 The Fordham Law Review is published six times a year (three times each academic semester).
-At this time, the Article Selection Committee is reviewing submissions for Spring 2017.
+The Law Review will begin reviewing submissions for Volume 91 in February 2022.
 The Fordham Law Review strongly prefers to receive submissions via Scholastica.
 We will also consider hard copy submissions, but cannot accept unsolicited submissions via email.
 Due to the large volume of submissions, we are unable to respond personally to each submission.

 Please note that we do not accept submissions from students currently pursuing a J.D. degree nor do we publish book reviews.

 The Law Review requires at least 48 hours to process expedited requests and strongly prefers to receive expedited requests via Scholastica.
 It is not necessary to send an email advising us that you have requested an expedited review via Scholastica.
 If you submitted a hard copy by regular mail and require an expedited review, please contact the Executive Articles Editor by email at email@example.com.
 Please include your name and “Expedited Request” in the subject line.

 The Law Review also strongly prefers to receive withdrawal notifications via Scholastica.
 It is not necessary to send us an email in addition to the Scholastica withdrawal.
 If you submitted a hard copy by regular mail, please contact the Executive Articles Editor by email at firstname.lastname@example.org.
 Please include your name and “Withdrawal” in the subject line.